-As one review on Google Maps writes, if you like a bit of “Bohemian weirdness”, this place is for you.
-Not everyone has the guts to stay in this very intriguing hotel, but at least you can have a look around at this very Instagramable place.
+As one review of Google Maps writes, if you like a bit of “Bohemian weirdness”, this place is for you.
+Not everyone has the guts to stay in this intriguing hotel, but at least you can have a look around at this Instagramable place.

 They also offer good food.
 Maybe a bit pricey, but the extraordinary experience makes it all worth it!

 #6 See Kandy from Arthur’s Seat

 Arthur’s Seat is arguably the highest point in town and offers a good vantage point if you want to see the city in all its glory.

 Only at walking distance from Kandy Lake, you will have a scenic view over the Temple of the Tooth, the Royal Palace, the giant Bahiravokanda Vihara Buddha statue, and so much more.